-Aid and attendance is a commonly used term for a Department of Veterans Affairs benefit that is available to qualify wartime veterans or the surviving spouse or helpless child of a wartime veteran!
+"Aid and attendance" (AA) is a commonly used term for a Department of Veterans Affairs benefit that is available to qualifying wartime veterans or the surviving spouse or helpless child of a wartime veteran!

 Periods of Wartime Service

-- WWI: April 6, 1917 to November 11, 1918
+- WWI: April 6, 1917, to November 11, 1918

-- WWII: December 7, 1941 to December 31, 1946
+- WWII: December 7, 1941, to December 31, 1946

-- Korean Conflict: June 27, 1950 to January 31, 1955
+- Korean Conflict: June 27, 1950, to January 31, 1955

-- “in country” or “in coastal waters” before August 4, 1964) to May 7, 1975
+- Vietnam Era: August 5, 1964 (Feb.
+28, 1961, for veterans who serviced “in the country” or “in coastal waters” before August 4, 1964) to May 7, 1975

 - Gulf War: August 2, 1990-TBA